etherscan/homebrew-etherscan-cli/README.md

 brew pin etherscan
 ```

-See the Etherscan CLI's [full installation guide](https://github.com/etherscan/etherscan-cli#install) for other installation methods, documentation, and usage.
+See the Etherscan CLI's [full installation guide](https://github.com/etherscan/etherscan-cli#install) for other installation methods, documentation, and usage